ddnexus/pagy/docs/how-to.md

 The default is `[1,4,4,1]`, which means that you will get `1` initial page, `4` pages before the current page, `4` pages after the current page, and `1` final page.

-As usual you can set the `:size` variable as a global default by using the `Pagy::VARS` hash or pass it directly to the `pagy` method.
+As usual you can set the `:size` variable as a global default by using the `Pagy::DEFAULT` hash or pass it directly to the `pagy` method.

 The navigation links will contain the number of pages set in the variables: